WebOrigami/docs/src/content/concepts/hello.md

 }
 ```

 This uses Origami's tree scoping to directly reference a file.
 In this case, we're using a slash-separated path `data.json/name` to extract the `name` value from that data file.
-This produces the same site as before:
+This produces the same result as before:

 <figure>
 {{
-  @svg {
+  svg.js {
     index.html: "Hello, world!"
   }
 }}